Tom Dailey

 SELECTED WORK

-2024, installation (hay, heat lamps, steel, plaster, toilet paper, latex, feathers, acrylic paint, pumic gel, air dry clay, gumballs)
+2024, installation (hay, heat lamps, steel, plaster, toilet paper, latex, feathers, acrylic paint, pumice gel, air dry clay, gumballs)

 Sick for Home (she stood in tears amid the alien corn)

-2025, mixed-media sculpture (shucked corn cobs, shellac, corn husk pulp, paper pulp, rusted agricultural chains, steel, string, wax, acryilic paint, corn silk)
+2025, mixed-media sculpture (shucked corn cobs, shellac, corn husk pulp, paper pulp, rusted agricultural chains, steel, string, wax, acrylic paint, corn silk)

 5. Bubblegum

-2024, mixed-media sculpture (plexi glass, glue, borax, acrylic paint, alchohal ink, picture hanging wire, paper, spray foam)
+2024, mixed-media sculpture (plexiglass, glue, borax, acrylic paint, alcohol ink, picture hanging wire, paper, spray foam)

 6. The Cowardly Lion (whole body)